This article was updated Aug. 1, 2019

-Programmatic advertising revolutionizes the traditional media-buying model for B2B companies, creating lasting changes in how they approach leads.
+Programmatic advertising revolutionizes the traditional media-buying model for B2B companies, creating lasting changes in how they approach lead generation.

 In the consumer-facing world, a majority of digital media buys already occur over programmatic platforms. eMarketer estimates that 70% of all digital media buys in the U.K. occur programmatically.